-As the go-live date for the new lease standards (ASC 842 & IFRS 16) is approaching fast, businesses should consider the practical expedients available to ease the burden of adoption and transition.
+As the go-live date for the new lease standards (ASC 842 and IFRS 16) is approaching fast, businesses should consider the practical expedients available to ease the burden of adoption and transition.
 These expedients offer considerable relief on transition with the objective of reducing transition costs for financial statement preparers.
 By applying the practical expedients under ASC 842, the preparations will save cost and effort from not having to back and reassess accounting conclusions taken years ago (such as reassessing the “initial direct costs” that would be deemed inadmissible under the new standard).

-The following introduces the practical expedients available to lessees under the new standards,
+The following introduces the practical expedients available to lessees under the new standards.

 Under ASC 842, 842-10-65-1(f), an entity may elect not to reassess: